Killian documents controversy: Mapes's and Rather's view of the documents

 On November 9, 2005, Mary Mapes gave an interview to ABC News correspondent Brian Ross.
-Mapes stated that the documents have never been proved to be forgeries.
+Mapes stated that the documents have never been proven to be forgeries.
 Ross expressed the view that the responsibility is on the reporter to verify their authenticity.
 Mapes responded with, "I don't think that's the standard."
-This stands in contrast to the statement of the president of CBS News that proof of authenticity is "the only acceptable journalistic standard."
+This stands in contrast to the statement of the president of CBS News that proof of authenticity is "the only acceptable journalistic standard".
 Also in November 2005, Mapes told readers of the Washington Post, "I personally believe the documents are not false" and "I was fired for airing a story that could not definitively be proved false but made CBS's public relations department cringe."
 As of September 2007, Mapes continued to defend the authenticity of the documents: "the far right blogosphere bully boys ... screamed objections that ultimately proved to have no basis in fact."

-On November 7, 2006, Rather defended the report in a radio interview, and rejected the CBS investigation's findings.
-In response, CBS spokesman Kevin Tedesco told the Associated Press, "CBS News stands by the report the independent panel issued on this matter and to this day, no one has been able to authenticate the documents in question."
+On November 7, 2006, Rather defended the report in a radio interview and rejected the CBS investigation's findings.
+In response, CBS spokesman Kevin Tedesco told the Associated Press, "CBS News stands by the report the independent panel issued on this matter, and to this day, no one has been able to authenticate the documents in question."

-Dan Rather continued to stand by the story, and in subsequent interviews stated that he believed that the documents have never conclusively been proven to be forgeries – and that even if the documents are false, the underlying story is true.
+Dan Rather continued to stand by the story, and in subsequent interviews stated that he believed that the documents had never conclusively been proven to be forgeries – and that even if the documents are false, the underlying story is true.